electron/electron/docs/api/browser-window.md

 **Note:** This API always returns false on Windows.

-### BrowserWindow.setOffscreenRender(isOffscreen)
+### BrowserWindow.beginFrameSubscription()

-Sets the offscreen rendering, if `true` the `frame-rendered` event will fire, when the frame changes.
+Enables offscreen rendering, after this call `frame-rendered` events will be fired when the window receives a new frame from the renderer.

+### BrowserWindow.endFrameSubscription()

+Enables offscreen rendering, after this call `frame-rendered` events will no longer be fired if offscreen rendering was enabled before.

 ### BrowserWindow.sendMouseEvent(options)